 To begin, there are a few terms to know and understand.
 Personal property includes items like clothing, furniture, electronics and so forth.
 “Actual cash value” is similar to fair market value, and it generally means what the item of personal property is worth today and factors in depreciation.
 In contrast, “replacement cost” generally means the cost to replace the property with a brand new item that is similar in kind and quality.

-At first glance, actual cash value may seem like the more appealing option.
+At first glance, the actual cash value may seem like the more appealing option.
 A policy owner who just sustained a loss or damage to their personal property would want the actual cash value for their belongings.
 But, “actual cash value” does not mean “all the cash you need” to replace your property.
-Rather, actual cash value is subjective, and also can become complicated
+Rather, the actual cash value is subjective, and also can become complicated.

-It incorporates a reduction for depreciation, whereas replacement cost does not.
-In simple terms, “actual cash value” is more like “fair market value” and it means the amount of money someone might pay at a garage sale, or on ebay or craigslist, to buy your used, 10 year old couch!
+It incorporates a deduction for depreciation, whereas replacement cost does not.
+In simple terms, “actual cash value” is more like “fair market value” and it means the amount of money someone might pay at a garage sale, or on eBay or craigslist, to buy your used, 10-year-old couch!